 6 – Continue to gently needle felt your selected colours until the back ground is full.

 7 – If you are happy with the layout then go ahead and felt the whole background more firmly (but not too flat), peeling it off your mat at intervals so it doesn’t stick.
-If you are doing a lot of flat felting then I recommend a rice filled hessian or strong cotton felting pad and a punch tool.
-Trust me, you will thank me later for cutting your felting time by three quarters.
+If you are doing a lot of flat felting then I recommend a rice filled hessian mat, or a large foam felting pad, and a punch tool.
+Trust me, you will thank me later for cutting your felting time in half.

 Don’t worry if you have covered up some of your lines; remember they were just a guide.